Huguet57/LIMO-Velo/README.md

 ## TODO list
 ### Urgent fixes
 - [ ] Rethink ``mapping_offline`` (see Discussions)
-- [ ] Adding Ouster as a LiDAR type
 - [ ] Adding Livox as a LiDAR type

 ### Design choices